New York Commercial Real Estate | 9 minute read

-Editor’s Note: This article was updated on July 31, 2023.
+Editor’s Note: This article was updated on August 28, 2025.

 In New York City’s vast real estate landscape, one of the most common trends is for properties to be registered not under the name of the real owner, but under a limited liability company (LLC).
-This is especially true in the case of commercial or investment properties, so knowing how to find LLC owners can become a valuable skill.
-Although a seemingly challenging process, a bit of research and some tried-and-tested techniques will transform you into an expert in how to find the owner of an LLC company.
+This is especially true in the case of commercial or investment properties, so knowing how to do a thorough property owner research and find LLC owners can become a valuable skill.

 How Do I Find Out Who Owns an LLC in New York?